 I wanted to make a mushroom stew and came across this recipe which sounded perfect because it included beans.
 I started and then the devil in me started to veer off-track, throwing in a little bit of this and a little bit of that, until I got a little a little too far from where I had begun.
-No worries, though, because we — the stew and I — ended up in a good place.
+No worries, though, because we — this Mushroom Bean Stew stew and I — ended up in a good place.

-I am off to enjoy my Sunday now– ah, why can’t we have three of them each week– but not before I share the recipe.
+I am off to enjoy my Sunday now– ah, why can’t we have three of them each week– but not before I share the recipe for my Mushroom Bean Stew with rosemary and garlic.
 Enjoy all, and enjoy the rest of the weekend!

 - 1 cup Great Northern Beans, soaked overnight and then pressure-cooked or boiled with enough water to cover by an inch, until tender.
 If using canned, substitute two cups of canned, drained beans.

 - 1 1/2 pounds cremini mushrooms, quartered if large, halved if small

 - 1 large onion, finely diced

 - 3 bay leaves

 - 2 sprigs of rosemary.
 Strip the leaves from the woody stems, discard the stems, and mince the leaves

 - Salt and ground black pepper to taste

 - Heat the olive oil in a large pot over medium heat.
 Add the onion, celery and carrots and season with some salt and pepper.
 Cook, stirring frequently, until the vegetables soften and the onions turn translucent, about eight minutes.